softwareprogit/calculator_tax/readme.txt

 1. Download the plugin file from this page and unzip the contents
 1. Upload the `calculator-of-tax` folder to the `/wp-content/plugins/` directory
-1. Activate the `tax-calculator` plugin through the 'Plugins' menu in WordPress
+1. Activate the `calculator-of-tax` plugin through the 'Plugins' menu in WordPress